Nateckert/newton_rootfinder/README.md

 This crate implements [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) and other derived methods.

+To see a visualization of this method, you can watch this video: [Newton's fractal](https://www.youtube.com/watch?v=-RdOwhmqP5s)

 This crate provides methods applicable for n-dimensional problems.

 It provides several parametrization options and a simulation log to monitor the resolution process.